nanvel/blog/2020/07/ruby.md

 `load` and `require` serve similar purposes, though require is much more commonly used.
 `require_relative` was introduced in Ruby 1.9.
-`load` can also load binary extensions. `load` expects complete filename. `load` can load the same file multiple times.
+`load` can also load binary extensions. `load` expects a complete filename. `load` can load the same file multiple times.

-Execute code in the very beginning/end of the program:
+Execute code at the very beginning/end of the program:
 ```ruby
 BEGIN {
   ... # global init